What is cord blood?

 Stem cells are special 'building block' cells in the body that can develop into many different types of cell.

 Blood-producing stem cells are found in cord blood, and when a cord blood donation is given to someone in need of life-saving treatment, can develop into the type of blood cell that the patient's body needs.

 This could be red blood cells, white blood cells or platelets.

 Cord blood transplants have been shown to cure patients with a variety of serious conditions.

 Thanks to scientific research in this field, we are constantly discovering more and more diseases and conditions that can be successfully treated with stem cells found within cord blood.

-For the transplant to be a success, stem cells taken from the cord blood must match the patient's tissue type as closely as possible.
-So, for patients to have the best chance of a 'match' we need to store as many cord blood donations as possible, and we can't do this without you.
+To give patients the best chance of a match we need to store as many cord blood donations as possible, and we can't do this without you.